1) Kevin Willis

 30) Vince Carter

-When Carter took the floor for the Hawks on January 4, 2020, he became the first player in NBA history to play across four different decades.
-The formerly unstoppable offensive force struggled that night, shooting just 1-of-7 from the floor and committing five personal fouls.
-But it was the culmination of an incredible journey for Carter, who turned 43 just three weeks later.
-A dynamic, high-flying superstar from the start, Carter was Rookie of the Year and in his second season put on arguably the greatest performance in Slam Dunk Contest history.
-His thrilling aerial acrobatics and scoring burden seemed anathema to a player who would still be hanging around at age 40 but Carter proved to be a physical marvel, keeping himself not just active at that age, but still able to drop 20 points in a game and occasionally thrill fans with dunks and reverse layups.
-Unfortunately, Carter didn’t get a proper send-off, as his career officially ended when the NBA did not invite his Hawks to “The Bubble” when play resumed in July of 2020.
-As it stands, he’s additionally the only player to last 22 seasons in the league, one of just three (along with Kevin Willis and Robert Parish) to stay active to age 43, and he’s third all-time in career games played, with 1,541.
+When he took the floor for the Hawks in early 2020, Carter became the first NBA player to appear in four different decades.
+He struggled that night, shooting just 1-of-7 from the floor and committing five personal fouls.
+But it was the culmination of an incredible journey for Carter, who turned 43 a few weeks later.
+A dynamic, high-flying superstar from the start, Carter’s thrilling aerial acrobatics and scoring burden seemed anathema to a player who would hang around to his 40s.
+But he proved to be a physical marvel, not just active at that age but still able to drop 20 points in a game and thrill fans with occasional dunks and reverse layups.
+Carter unfortunately didn’t receive a proper send-off, as his career officially ended when his Hawks did not qualify for “The Bubble” in July of 2020.
+Carter retired as the only player to last 22 seasons in the league and one of just three to play to age 43.

 31) Nat Hickey